arnabganguly/HDInsightESPLab/HDInsightESPlab.md

 ### 1.7 Create an authorize a managed identity
 1. Go to the central search bar and search for managed identities.
-For more information on managed identities
+For more information on managed identities click [here](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview).

 ![SecureLDAP2](https://github.com/arnabganguly/HDInsightESPLab/blob/master/images/Picture20.png)

  2. Populated the fields and click *Create* to create a *User Assigned Managed Identity* MGI1  as shown below